akitchin/mash/README.md

 ### Setup

-Mash is a Bash shell script executing various included PHP files to perform a given task.
+Mash is a PHP shell script executing various included PHP files to perform a given task.
 To run mash, download or clone it to a directory in your bash include path.
 Or download it to a home directory and alias the mash file (like, `alias mash=/Users/baalexander/Development/mash/mash`.